Hook Commands

 Usage:

-han hook run jutsu-bun test
+han hook run bun test

-han hook run jutsu-bun test --no-cache
+han hook run bun test --no-cache

 han hook verify